Education in Greece: Upper Secondary Education

 In high school English is also required all three years as part of general education courses, whereas secondary foreign languages like French or German are optional.

-The grading system in upper secondary schools is extended from 1 to 20 as opposed to 10 in middle school.
+The grading system in secondary schools is 1 to 20.
 The score of 20 is the equivalent to an A or 100 in the U.S.

 The types of high schools (Λύκειο) in Greece are: